John Coffey (band): Bright Companions; new line-up

 In June 2010 the band announced the departure of vocalist Art van Triest and guitarist Twan Eikelenboom.
 Eikelenboom was immediately replaced by Christoffer van Teijlingen.
 Van Triest was replaced in the fall of 2010, by David Achter de Molen.
 In the fall of 2010 and early 2011 the band started working on a new record.

 In the autumn of 2011 the band recorded a new album in Studio Grondahl in Swedish Stockholm with producer Pelle Gunnerfeldt, which among other recorded Swedish bands like The Hives and Refused.
 Assistant producer was former guitarist of The Ghost of a Thousand, Jag Jago.
 The recording of this album was partly made possible by fans.
 In 2011 they completed a fundraising campaign on the crowdfunding music website SellaBand.

 In May 2012 it was announced that the band would release a new album in September 2012 titled Bright Companions.
 Along with this news, the band released the first single from the album, "Romans".

 The second single, "Featherless Redheads", was released exclusively at 3voor12 in August 2012.

 In September 2012 "Bright Companions" was released across Europe by the German music label, Redfield Records.
 The album gained a lot of positive reviews in the Dutch and International press.
 Articles appeared in Dutch, German and Belgian music magazine OOR, Visions Magazine, Rocktribune, Guitarist, and Fuze Magazine.

 Hiatus

 On 19 May 2016, the band announced they had decided to "put the band on hold", "We don’t want to say farewell, but we won’t be making music these coming years".

+Comeback

+On 3 March 2023 the band announced their comeback on Instagram: 'We're back baby!'.